 Seamus went to LA to do a production of Rabbit Hole, playing Jason, at the La Mirada Theater in Los Angeles, directed by Michael Mathews.
 Followed by a new play at the Pasadena Playhouse, ABOVE THE FOLD, starring Taraji P. Henson, written by Berine Weinraub, and directed by Steve Robman.
 He returned to The Shakespeare Theater of New Jersey for a ground breaking adaption of Ben Johnson’s THE ALCHEMIST directed and written by Bonnie Monte.

-Recently he played Prior Walter in ANGELS IN AMERICA: The Millennium Approaches & Paristrika at The Kansas City Rep, directed by David Cromer.
+An Epic theatrical event occurred when he played Prior Walter in ANGELS IN AMERICA: The Millennium Approaches & Paristrika at The Kansas City Rep, directed by Tony award winner David Cromer.
 Later that year he co-stared in his prime-time debut on CBS’s Elementary as Ernie Jacobs in “Burden of Blood.”